 One of the most commons reasons to use recurring big data analytics is to perform processing in near real-time.
 For example, you can configure a big data analytic to run every few minutes or hours that processes only the most recent features written and stored in a feature layer.

 As another example, consider a real-time analytic configured to receive data from a feed that collects vehicle location updates every 10 seconds.
 This real-time analytic writes event data to a Feature Layer (new) output and calculates a date field (named something such as process_timestamp) using the Calculate Field tool with the time in which an event was processed using the Arcade Date() function.

-The big data analytic would be configured to run at the desired repeat interval such as every 5 minutes.
-Using the timestamp field as outlined above, only the most recent features not yet processed would be analyzed by the big data analytic during subsequent runs.
+The big data analytic is configured to run at the desired repeat interval such as every 5 minutes.
+Using a timestamp field as outlined above, only the most recent features not yet processed are analyzed by the big data analytic during subsequent runs.